Empress Dowager Cixi: "Retirement"

 On 5 March 1889, Cixi retired from her second regency, but nonetheless served as the effective head of the imperial family.
 Many officials felt and showed more loyalty to the empress dowager than they did to the emperor, owing in part to her seniority and in part to her personalised approach to cultivating court favourites, many of whom would be given gifts of her artwork and invitations to join her at the theater for opera and acrobatics.

 In spite of her residence for a period of time at the Summer Palace, which had been constructed with the official intention of providing her a suitable place to live after retiring from political affairs, Cixi continued to influence the decisions and actions of the Guangxu Emperor even after he began his formal rule at age 19.
-Along with an entourage of court officials, the Guangxu Emperor would pay visits to her every second or third day at which major political decisions would be made.
+Along with an entourage of court officials, Guangxu would pay visits to her every second or third day at which major political decisions would be made.
 Weng Tonghe observed that while the emperor dealt with day-to-day administration, the Grand Councillors gave their advice in more complex cases, and in the most complex cases of all, the advice of Cixi was sought.

 In 1894, the First Sino-Japanese War broke out over Korea whose age-old allegiance to Beijing was wavering.
 After the decisive victory and ensuing Treaty of Shimonoseki, Japan annexed Taiwan from Qing China.
 During this period, Cixi was continuously called upon to arbitrate policy-making, and the emperor was sometimes even bypassed in decision-making processes.
 Cixi eventually was given copies of the secret palace memorials as well, a practice that was carried on until 1898, when it became unnecessary.

 In November 1894, Cixi celebrated her 60th birthday.
 Borrowing from the plans used for the celebrations of the 70th and 80th birthdays of Empress Xiaoshengxian (the Qianlong Emperor's mother), plans included a triumphal progress along the decorated road between the Forbidden City and the Summer Palace, decorations for the Beijing city gates and monumental archways, free theatrical performances, remission of punishments and the restoration of degraded officials.
 However, the war between China and Japan forced the empress dowager to cancel the lavish celebrations she had planned and settle for a much smaller commemoration that was held in the Forbidden City.